 Cottages are known for their charming appeal and are a little bit smaller than the average family home.
 Today many use them for holiday/vacation homes; however, they are great residences for those with a smaller family.
 They often feature fireplaces and small porches and don’t usually have a second story.
 If you are looking for a home that is more affordable and full of character, then a cottage might be the perfect choice for you.

 Last on the list, a cabin is very similar to that of a cottage but with a much more rustic aesthetic.
 This includes a log-built exterior, fireplace, and of course, plenty of greenery.
 They are often in very rural destinations and are used primarily for weekend getaways and hunting trips.
 That being said, some individuals love being connected with nature and the privacy that a cabin can offer.
+If you’d like to find more properties within your area you can check out Cobb County GA property listings which will allow you to filter and select the types of homes you are looking for.

 And that’s it!
 These were ten different housing styles to help you decide what is best for you and your family.
 While it undoubtedly a big decision to make, it’s important to look at the facts and think about your future.
 You also need to consider what is available in your current location, and of course, review your budget.